17 Salesforce Software Adoption Strategies To Ensure Maximum ROI

 14. Measure your Salesforce usage

 This is simply the basic factor of how well your users are adopting Salesforce.
-To measure this you can use some of the custom-made dashboards available in Salesforce or else be very specific.
+To measure this, you can use some of the custom-made dashboards available in Salesforce.
+With Salesforce user activity reports, you can monitor your Salesforce license usage

-A few of the important adoption and usage metrics to monitor include:
+A few of the critical adoption and usage metrics to monitor include:

-With a DAP like Whatfix, sales operations and IT teams are empowered to monitor, track, and analyze Salesforce user engagement and usage, identify friction spots, and improve in-app user flows with new interactive guidance and self-help.
+With a DAP like Whatfix, sales operations and IT teams can monitor, track, and analyze Salesforce user engagement and usage, identify friction spots, and improve in-app user flows with new interactive guidance and self-help.

 15. Keep track of your Salesforce CRM data quality and accuracy

-Accurate, consistent, and complete data is what makes Salesforce your organization’s powerhouse.
-The accuracy (or inaccuracy) of data entered into Salesforce is a useful indicator of how well your users understand Salesforce’s capabilities.
+Accurate, consistent, and complete data makes Salesforce your organization’s powerhouse.
+The accuracy (or inaccuracy) of data entered into Salesforce is a helpful indicator of how well your users understand Salesforce’s capabilities.

-Inconsistencies in the quality of data are a clear sign that users either do not comprehend the functionality or are not convinced of its usefulness.
+Inconsistencies in data quality are a clear sign that users either do not comprehend the functionality or are not convinced of its usefulness.
 Use data quality reports and follow-up conversations with your team to determine if additional training or support is needed.

-With a DAP like Whatfix, IT teams can create field validation pop-ups and alerts that provide in-app error messages if data is entered incorrectly or wrongly formatted.
+With a DAP like Whatfix, IT teams can create field validation pop-ups and alerts that provide in-app error messages if data is entered incorrectly or wrongly formatted, ensuring CRM data quality is maintained.

 16. Gather end-user feedback

-Remember, Salesforce adoption is a long process, so it’s important to check in with your employees at regular intervals.
+Remember, Salesforce adoption is a long process, so checking in with your employees regularly is important.
 Task key leaders with gathering feedback, both anonymously and in group settings.
 While some users may feel completely comfortable discussing their frustrations publicly, others may prefer to submit suggestions through an anonymous survey.
 Provide avenues for both preferences.

-Collect end-user feedback and engage in discussions with your team to figure out how to solve problems.
+Collect end-user feedback and discuss with your team to figure out how to solve problems.
 Involving your end-users will make them feel heard and give you the opportunity to prove that you have their best interests at heart.

-With a DAP like Whatfix, sales ops and IT teams can gather feedback from its CRM users on the helpfulness of in-app guidance and collect insights from users on what new help content should be created.
+With a DAP like Whatfix, sales ops and IT teams can gather feedback from CRM users on the helpfulness of in-app guidance and collect insights on what new help content should be created.

 17. Track business performance

-Just because employees are logging in, doesn’t mean they are using Salesforce effectively.
+Just because employees are logging in doesn’t mean they’re using Salesforce effectively.
 To achieve maximum ROI, you must go beyond counting actions and track the results of those actions.

 Instead of simply counting the number of calls made, take it a few steps further and look into the time spent on calls, the types of calls made, and which calls led to a closed deal.
 When you drill down into the details of every user and action, you can identify patterns and determine which behaviors lead to successes and which result in missed opportunities.